django-cms/django-cms/docs/how_to/toolbar.rst

 * it can update the item's attributes itself (``self.toolbar.get_or_create_menu(ADMIN_MENU_IDENTIFIER, 'Site')``)
-* if the item does not exist, it will create it rather than raising an error.
+* if the item doesn't exist, it will create it rather than raising an error.

 ``find_items()`` and ``find_first()``